austintestut/Pacific-Microphone/README.md

     ANOTHER SPEAKER
     This app has made all the difference in my acting skills.
 I am so grateful to the creators.

-Make sure to use punctuation for the end of each sentence for proper sentence-by sentence analysis.
+Make sure to use punctuation for the end of each sentence for proper sentence-by-sentence analysis.

 ### Script Analysis
 In the Script Analyzer tool, you can select a script to display its tone analyzation per sentence.
 Select a script from your collection on the left, then click any sentence in the script to view its analyzed tone percentage score.